A Trupanion blog

 Signs of marijuana ingestion / toxicity

-Also, ingestion can cause low heart rate and blood pressure, hyperactivity, and aggression.
+Also, ingestion can cause low heart rate, blood pressure, hyperactivity, and aggression.
 Naturally, if you have any questions or cause for concern with your cat, seek veterinary care immediately.
 Further, your veterinarian can monitor accordingly and start an appropriate treatment plan.

 Best practices for keeping your cat safe